hobbyfarm/hobbyfarm.github.io/content/contributing/_index.md

 HobbyFarm is a community of developers, engineers, and trainers who are passionate with furthering education via cloud-native technologies.
 HobbyFarm welcomes and encourages contributions of all varieties.

-Please visit the [Github HobbyFarm Project](https://github.com/hobbyfarm) to explore the various repositories to find a place to contribute.
+Please visit the [Github HobbyFarm Project](https://github.com/hobbyfarm) on Github to explore the various repositories to find a place to contribute.
 Additionally, please join the [HobbyFarm Slack channel](https://rancher-users.slack.com/archives/C02AN2W6WSX) to discuss your ideas with the community.

 ## Participation